We are all afraid of the same thing: walking into our baby’s room to find her cold and lifeless.

 I’ve been hesitant to include this, because I don’t want to get into the debate.

-However, several of the vaccine inserts given to infants at ages 2, 4, and 6 months specifically list SIDS as an adverse side effect.
+However, several of the vaccine inserts given to infants at ages 2, 4, and 6 months (when they are most at risk for SIDS) specifically list SIDS as an adverse side effect.

 Maternal risk factors